Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/02-MWTN-PoC/test/README.md

 ONF Microwave Transport Network Test Framework
 ==============================================

-This document describes how to use the ONF Microwave Transport Test Framework.
+This document describes how to use the ONF Microwave Transport Network Test
+Framework:
   - The framework is based on Node.js, the well-known runtime environment for JavaScript.
-The Mocha module is used as Unit-Test library, while Grunt is used to automate tasks.
+Mocha, Chai, and SuperTest provide the testing stack, while Grunt is used to automate tasks.
-  - The framework could also be used to build and start the Test Environment, actually composed of one Opendaylight SDN controller and many NETCONF MEDIATORS to simulate Network Elements.
+  - The framework could also be used to create a Test Environment, acting as a network simulator, actually composed of one OpenDaylight SDN controller and many NETCONF SDN mediators emulating Network Elements.

-To install all the required dependencies, please read [INSTALL.md].
+To install all the required dependencies check first [INSTALL.md].

 Install Node.js packages
 ------------------------